 - One Piece: On Little Garden Island, there are 2 giants who have battled against each other for about a century.
 They've forgotten the cause for their battle, and now they just do it for fun.

-- Big O: the titular Humongous Mecha battles other robots (called Megadeus) and a few giant monsters over the course of the series.
+- The Big O: the eponymous Humongous Mecha battles other robots (called Megadeus) and a few giant monsters over the course of the series.

 - Pokémon: Several battles between legendary Pokémon: Groudon vs. Kyogre, Dialga vs. Palkia, etc.

 - Yu-Gi-Oh!: Several battles between Egyptian God Cards, between the God Cards and the Great Leviathan, and between Zorc and Exodia, the Blue-Eyes Ultimate Dragon, and Horakhty.